 Caught up he did, but his troubles weren’t over.
 Since his family didn’t have much money, Jones, who loved sports, planned to write his ticket to college as an athlete.
 But he injured his knee in his junior year of high school.
-With that avenue blocked, he attended a community college and later bootstrapped his education at the University of Michigan, where he was the only African-American student in the engineering school.
-He went on to earn a doctorate in mechanical engineering from the University of Massachusetts at Amherst.
-Years later, he self-published the aptly titled children’s book “Never Give Up.”
+With that avenue blocked, he attended a community college and later bootstrapped his education at the University of Michigan, where he was the only African American student in the engineering school.
+He went on to earn that doctorate from the University of Massachusetts at Amherst.
+Years later, he self-published the aptly titled children’s book, “Never Give Up.”

-Dale Lombardo, manager of GE’s Manufacturing Processes Laboratory who worked with Jones, says that “at a time when the original Star Wars trilogy and Superman movies dominated people’s imagination with light sabers and superheroes that could bend steel, Marshall was showing how lasers could perform amazing feats in the real world.”
-He said that the laser applications Jones has developed “have changed the way manufacturing is done, demonstrating new ways to work with the most difficult advanced materials at a speed, cost, and quality that can’t be beat.”
+Dale Lombardo, manager of GE’s Manufacturing Processes Laboratory who worked with Jones, says that “at a time when the original Star Wars trilogy and Superman movies dominated people’s imagination with lightsabers and superheroes that could bend steel, Marshall was showing how lasers could perform amazing feats in the real world.”
+He said the laser applications Jones has developed “have changed the way manufacturing is done, demonstrating new ways to work with the most difficult advanced materials at a speed, cost and quality that can’t be beat.”